 Certainly the worst day since the original demonstrations in April was May 30, when someone opened fire on the Mother's Day March in Managua.
 In that attack and other conflicts Masaya, Esteli, and Chinandega 16 people were killed.
-In an article that appeared on 's website, the author claimed the police opened fire indiscriminately on the march and that "government snipers went headhunting."
+In an article that appeared on The Atlantic's website, the author claimed the police opened fire indiscriminately on the march and that "government snipers went headhunting."

 But there is no evidence that the police fired “indiscriminately” at protesters - no one I've read other than this author has claimed this.
-Some people “turbas Sandinistas,” or Sandinista mobs, for the conflict that erupted when people leaving a Sandinista rally ran into the Mother’s Day March.
+Some people at the scene blamed “turbas Sandinistas,” or Sandinista mobs, for the conflict that erupted when people leaving a Sandinista rally ran into the Mother’s Day March.
 However, no one knows who was doing the shooting.
 One theory is that pro-government/para-police forces fired on the crowd, a competing narrative is that it was armed groups affiliated with the political opposition.
-No one - including the Amnesty International that was presented as “evidence” of this claim - is able to say “government snipers” went “headhunting.”
+No one - including the Amnesty International statement that was presented as “evidence” of this claim - is able to say “government snipers” went “headhunting.”

 Two-Weeks of Violence

 During the two-week period since the collapse of the National Dialogue on May 23, nearly 60 people have died in Nicaragua - bringing the death toll since the original demonstrations were launched on April 16 to 139.
 I reviewed local press reports of 41 of the deaths during this two week period and there are a few discernable patterns.
 Firstly, in only one case was a police officer directly implicated.
-A witness that a police officer shot someone twice, killing him during conflicts in Masaya on the night of June 2 that left 5 people dead.
+A witness reported that a police officer shot someone twice, killing him during conflicts in Masaya on the night of June 2 that left 5 people dead.
 The rest of the deaths in Masaya that night were attributed to fighting between pro and anti-government gangs.
 This is the case for most of the deaths reported in the last two weeks.

 Thirdly, while many of the people killed are of traditional age for students, many are not, suggesting that many are not students at all.
 Of the 19 reports of deaths during this two week period where ages were given, 11 people were 25 or older, and 8 of those were over 30 years old.
 In addition, the people who are dying are not all simply anti-government protesters.
-Indeed, a gang in Mulukuku Monday morning (June 10), killing two more police officers.
+Indeed, a gang attacked the police station in Mulukuku Monday morning (June 10), killing two more police officers.
 Police have died (three officers killed in one day).
 Sandinista activists have been killed.
 And people associated with local government have been killed and beaten.
 Some people have been killed just for being near a tranque when guns were fired.

 It seems obvious that the violence is coming from multiple directions - and not simply state-supported.
 It is hard to find such discussion in international media accounts.